aditi-mittal-cmu/mittal-portfolio/critiqueByDesign.md

 <p>The citique method that we used here analysed the following metrics : Usefulness, Completeness, Perceptibility, Truthfulness, Intuitiveness, Aesthetics and Engagement.
 Overall, I think this visualization was a very informative one, the title and subtitle were simple but clear, but I would have rather used a different mode of visualization.
 In partcular, the critique helped me better articulate how I would like to proceed with the modifications. </p>

 This chart was visually very appealing given the use of so many colours and images but that was one of the things that I found very distracting too.
-I was immediately drawn to learn how India was projected to rank above the US, so in that regard the chart definitely got me more interested in the data presented.
+One thing that the chart did well was present most of the information correctly, I was also immediately drawn to learn how India was projected to rank above the US.

-When I first looked at the chart, my mind was automatically drawn to the solar system, the way each country was represented, the descending order, use of colour and the galaxy effect.
+When I first looked at the chart, my mind was automatically drawn to the solar system, the way each country was represented, use of colour and the galaxy effect.
 After spending a little more time, I got a sense of what was being represented.
 There were a few things that I found unnecessary, like the chart for India.
 Would economists be interested in those cities particularly?
 Are those the highest growing cities in the world or just India?
 Would a world map be better to show the scale of comparison?
 In terms of the data presented, the forecast was done by Standard Chartered, which seems like a credible source.
 The chart seemed too long, there was a considerable amount of eye travel to have a look at all the countries.
 Though the text data added is very informative and presented neatly, I think it was a lot and could be trimmed down.
 I also found myself wondering a few things - like was there a specific reason for the choice of colours?
 Was the idea to use the flag colour?

 <p>Once I was able to discern who the chart was intended for, I realized it made more sense to have a simple chart represent the information around emerging markets, Asia's growth and furture prediction and the change in countries rank into the projected year.
 I would assume that Economists would rather prefer a simple, concise chart to a ostensible one.
 To this point, I decided to use a bar chart to show the GDP values for the countries</p>